cptn-solo/woffler_contract/woffler.contracts.md

 * `owner` (account of the sales channel's owner)

 ### Intent
 INTENT.
-The intent of the `{{ chnmergebal }}` action is to merge sales channel balance (net income from referrals) into channel owner's active balance.
+The intent of the `{{ claimchnl }}` action is to merge sales channel balance (net income from referrals) into channel owner's active balance.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.